 Born in 2004, our music outreach programme has grown considerably.

 Not every person has access to music and its many benefits.
 Our outreach programme helps to provide high quality music across London schools and other institutions, bringing live music to schools that often have little music on their curriculum.
-In 2017, 131 visits were made to 57 schools and almost 8,000 children benefited from this work.
+In 2018 over 40 of our Yeomen Young Artists made 166 visits to 46 schools, reaching almost 8,500 children.
 In these interactive workshops, typically one or two Yeomen give an interactive presentation to a group of primary school children.
 The Yeomen introduce pupils to their instrument(s), and concepts of pitch, rhythm, melody and harmony.